Development process

 You can test and debug your services by running them locally before deploying your Service.
 This gives you a local debug experience that is convenient and easy.

 You use Docker to package your service and any of its dependencies for deployment.
-Distributing services as docker images makes Akka more cloud friendly and works well with containerization tools.
+From there, you have two paths to production:

 Next steps